sharat87/sharats.me/content/posts/2020-02-16_automating-the-vim-workplace-2.md

 Identify, optimize, repeat.

-Visit the previous article in this series: [Automating the Vim workplace][prev-article].
+Read the previous article in this series: [Automating the Vim workplace][prev-article].
 {: .note }